sibradzic/stapmlifier/README.md

  * **custom_method**: kernel module that allows runtime ACPI method customization
  * **acpi-call-dkms**: kernel module that allows generating custom ACPI calls on runtime

 Looks like Ubuntu is not providing **custom_method** module on their stock kernels (thanks @hyc for the warning), but only on PPA-builds.
+Also, Ubuntu seems to be suffering from a bug related to debugfs file permission, introduced by [this distro patch](https://git.launchpad.net/~ubuntu-kernel/ubuntu/+source/linux/+git/cosmic/commit/fs/debugfs/file.c?id=a1ba65da9ceae481c154bfd1a2c1550e4566d986) (Well, Fedora suffers from it too).
 The module can be built from source with some effort:

     # Enable source packages
     sudo cp /etc/apt/sources.list /root/sources.list